 Lead Institution: Bigelow Laboratory for Ocean Sciences, East Boothbay, Maine.

+Project Champion: CAPT Kirsten Trego, USCG, HQ USCG/MER

 Project Description:

-Abstract:
+Abstract.

-While dispersants are a highly efficient and proven tool for oil spill response in sub-Arctic and Arctic environments, there is concern about negative impacts on Calanus spp. copepods, which are critical zooplanktonic organisms in the Arctic food chain.
+While dispersants are a highly efficient and proven tool for oil spill response in sub-Arctic and Arctic environments, there is concern about negative impacts on Calanus spp. copepods, which are critical zoo planktonic organisms in the Arctic food chain.
 This concern is based on laboratory experiments that place the animals in a homogenous solution of oil and dispersants.
 However, such an experimental design does not allow for the vertical movement of copepods and may overestimate the potential toxicity for the copepods.
 Investigators will conduct a series of laboratory experiments to allow research on the impacts of dispersed oil on vertically migrating copepods.
 The main hypothesis of this project is that in the ocean, Calanoid copepods can spatially separate themselves from surface oil spills during portions of their developmental cycle.
 Therefore, they might be exposed too much lower concentrations and for much less time than has been assumed based on previous laboratory studies.

 The three main products of this project are (1) Technical Report: A report with all results of this research will be produced for USCG and DHS, and (2) Three Peer-Reviewed Publications.
 We aim to produce three peer-reviewed scientific publications from this project, where all the results from this project will be described and discussed: (i) Do copepods avoid oil? (ii) The toxicity of surface oil and dispersed oil on vertically mobile copepod. (iii) The distribution of oil and dispersed oil in a stratified and un-stratified water column; (3) Produce Publicly Available Data: All data produced during this project will be made publicly available.

-We propose to use the Knowledge Network for Bio-complexity (KNB) data repository (knb.ecoinformatics.org).
+Researchers propose to use the Knowledge Network for Bio-complexity (KNB) data repository (knb.ecoinformatics.org).
 KNB accepts open environmental and ecological data and metadata, assigns DOIs, and replicates data to other DataONE member repositories for redundancy and secure long-term preservation.
+ADAC will host research Knowledge Product on the Center website.

 Note: This project is a continuation of research activities approved as a result of awarded project responding to the “Coping with the Unthinkable, An Arctic Maritime Oil Spill” Arctic IoNS 2017 workshop.
-Project was awarded and funded in ADAC Program Year 5 with planned completion in Program Year 7.
-ADAC is not requesting new funds in Program Year 7 to complete this project.
+Project was awarded and funded in ADAC Program Year 5, conducted significant work in Program Year 6 and is planned completion in Program Year 7.
+Project team has been delayed in meeting Year 6 objectives due to research suspensions as a result of COVID-19 pandemic.

-Objectives:
+Objective/Purpose.

 This project addresses two key research questions: (i) what is the impact of an oil spill, with and without dispersant, on copepods that are able to move vertically in the water column, thereby potentially avoiding the oil? (ii) Are there times in the year (stratification of the water column) when the impact of dispersant application on copepods is minimal?
 In order to address these questions, the research plan is focused to the following three objectives: